 Typically, a deposit is one month’s rent.
 Or 3-5 weeks.

-Guildford is a fascinating city for students, due to the variety of educational institutions present here.
+Guildford is an enlightening city for students, due to the variety of educational institutions present here.
 Numerous students who attend prestigious institutions like the University of Surrey call it home.
 Due to Guildford’s large student body, housing is in high demand.
 On-campus accommodations typically fill up quickly.
 Off-campus apartments in Guildford are a popular choice for students who prefer their independence.
 Whether you’re looking for private rooms, shared apartments, ensuite, non-ensuite, or studios, there’s something to match every budget and lifestyle.

 Guildford is a thriving town in the United Kingdom.
 It is known for its lively community, economic opportunities, and cultural diversity.
 It is home to over 145,000 residents.
 It is also a part of the South East England region, which has a population exceeding 9 million.
 The town boasts an 81.5% employment rate.
 It has industries such as education, technology, healthcare, and retail, which play a major role in its economy.
 Guildford is also home to several higher education institutions, making it a key destination for students.
+Guildford has a safety index of 74.5 and offers a secure and welcoming atmosphere for residents.
+The town attracts over 300,000 visitors per year.
+Tourists visit attractions like Guildford Castle, Stoke Park, and the Guildford Museum.
+Its public transportation system ensures connectivity to London and other nearby cities.
+All these factors make Guildford an ideal place to study.
+Student apartments in Guildford ensure that students enjoy a comfortable and well-connected living experience.

 Finding the right place to live in Guildford can make your university experience enjoyable.
 Below is a guide to some of the best areas to live in Guildford, known for their proximity to universities and a lively student life.